Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 ### Bugs and Fixes for Future Releases After Testing

-* **Colour Contrasts** - The Lighthouse Audit Chrome extension highlighted that there are improvements needed on colour contrast, performance on the time it takes for the site to load and become interactive.
-These issues will be addressed in the next release.
-* **Website Address in Footer** - The website address for SerenAppy does not currently exist and does not link to another page.
-This will be addressed in the next release.
+* **Image Size and Hosting** - The Lighthouse Audit Report will show better performance.
 * **Social Media Links in Footer** - The social media icons are linked to the correct pages, however these are currently generic login pages.
 These will direct you to the company specific pages in future releases.
-* **Audio Quality** - Although the sound quality is pretty good the length of the audio files mean that there are too many stop and start points whilst the audio is playing.
-This leads to a disturbance for the user during their meditation sessions.
-These audio files will be updated in future releases.
-* **Heade Size** - Reduce the size of the header (navbar) on smaller screen heights (laptops) so that more content can fit on the page - this will be implemented in future releases as the majority of users will be viewing the web app on a mobile device.
-* **Background Images** - On big screen sizes the background image on the meditation pages becomes larger than the screen and some of the image is cut off.
-However this isn't very noticable and the images remain defined and clear - this will be implemented in future releases as the majority of users will be viewing the web app on a mobile device.
-* **Confirmation Email** - Using emailjs to also send an email to the user to confirm their email has been received - this will be implemented in future releases as the user alreday gets a pop up informing them that the email has successfully been sent - this will be implemented in future releases.
+They could also do with more space between the icons.

 ## Technologies Used